Category Archives: cinematography

 Burano-from-right Sony Launches New Burano CineAlta Camera

 This IS an improvement over previous similar mounting systems as now the main support bar for the viewfinder is compatible with the Nato standard rather than Sony’s unique square rod or worse still the round rods that were in the FS7.
-But I do feel that the viewfinder mounting and ergonomics do let the camera down a bit, especially at the target price of 25K.
+But I do feel that the viewfinder mounting and ergonomics do let the camera down a bit, especially at the target price of 25K Euro/USD.
 There are certainly some odd design decisions.

 Burano-Nato-rail Sony Launches New Burano CineAlta Camera